signal-kite/articles/how-to-host-your-app-on-aws-with-ssl-and-database-for-free.md

 If your database will be accessed remotely, you will need to create and configure a security group.

-1. **Know your environment security group** Open your AWS EB console, click the environment, and then click the _Configuration_ in the left menu.
+**1. Know your environment security group** Open your AWS EB console, click the environment, and then click the _Configuration_ in the left menu.
 In the _Instances_ pane, click the _Edit_ button, and then scroll to the end to see the list of security groups.
 You will see something like that:

 ![image](https://user-images.githubusercontent.com/125164513/227404563-1f2fd039-ae35-418f-8ea5-c0fb3d8d1f25.png)

 Write down the selected group Id.

-2. **Create a new security group** In your AWS console, start typing "ec2" in the search field, then select the _EC2_ service:
+**2. Create a new security group** In your AWS console, start typing "ec2" in the search field, then select the _EC2_ service:

 ![image](https://user-images.githubusercontent.com/125164513/227400233-0474f753-5c36-4659-833a-5fa3c75366ae.png)